 The trauma of his debut in New York

 Another trauma was to play a significant role in the development of Istomin’s stage fright, that of his first concert with the New York Philharmonic.
 A few days earlier, his debut in Philadelphia had gone well, but in New York it was a different matter.
 It was quite daunting for a very young pianist to play at Carnegie Hall, especially since the concert was broadcast live throughout America.
-Istomin was overcome by intense stage fright, and the final blow was when he sat down at the keyboard and discovered that it was not the piano he had chosen.
+Istomin was overcome by intense stage fright, and the final blow came when he sat down at the keyboard and discovered that it was not the piano he had chosen.
 The one which had been assigned to him had a heavier mechanism and very smooth keys which the fingers could not grip well.
-Many years later, Istomin still wondered how he managed to reach the end of the first movement of the Brahms Second Concerto!
+Many years later, Istomin still wondered how he had managed to reach the end of the first movement of the Brahms Second Concerto!
 It was only in the third movement, the Andante, that he managed to regain his foothold.
 However, the audience was enthusiastic (despite five curtain calls, he did not dare to play an encore) and the criticism was benevolent.
 The post-concert was a whirlwind of contradictory emotions: compliments from Busch and Huberman and harsh judgment from Serkin.
 As the recording on acetates shows, the overall performance was good, even superb at times, but Istomin was aware that he had not lived up to what he and others (Leonard Bernstein, for example) expected.
 Most of all, he had felt a deep malaise and the vertigo of losing control over himself.

 Stage fright had settled into the heart of his life and he never succeeded in ridding himself of it.
 The first five years of his career had taken him to the top but he was not happy.
 He suffered an identity crisis.
 At the same time, he was emerging from adolescence and beginning a career, in a rather hostile world (of managers and critics!) where he felt constantly judged.
 Even though he was successful, he experienced frustration, with the fear of not being able to give of his best on stage.
 He was on the verge of burnout and depression.